Shastri named India coach till 2019 World Cup

 Former all-rounder Ravi Shastri has been appointed India coach till the 2019 World Cup, the country's cricket board (BCCI) said on Tuesday.

-MUMBAI: Former all-rounder Ravi Shastri has been appointed India coach till the 2019 World Cup, the country's cricket board (BCCI) said on Tuesday.
+MUMBAI: Former all-rounder Ravi Shastri has been appointed India coach until the 2019 World Cup, the country's cricket board (BCCI) said in a statement on Tuesday.

 The 55-year-old Shastri will replace former captain Anil Kumble, who stepped down as coach last month after falling out with captain Virat Kohli despite enjoying a successful run during his year in charge.